 Misha Vitenson, violin

-Amernet String Quartet, Artists-in-Residence
+Amernet String Quartet, Artist-in-Residence Ensemble

 Misha Vitenson, violinist, began violin studies with his father, Yuri Vitenson, in his native city of Tashkent, Uzbekistan.
 In 1990, Misha immigrated to Israel and continued his studies with Chaim Taub.
 During his time in Israel, Mr. Vitenson won numerous prizes and awards, including annual America-Israel Cultural Foundation scholarships and the prestigious Braun Zingel Award as winner of a competition held at the Rubin Music Academy in Jerusalem.